 While this may sound like the launch was unsuccessful, it was quite the opposite.
 The media attention garnered a record number of impressions and articles, “in the first week alone they reached nearly 12 million people with 190 articles”.
 The buzz caused almost all the products to sell out in the first week.
 Within the first month The Hemp Line accounted for over 7% of the total sales for The Body Shop.
 I was a teenager when the hemp line launched in 1998, when Brandy and Monica if the boy was mine (or hers) and MP3’s had just changed the music industry.
 I was smack-dab-in-the-middle of every aspect of my awkward teenage years, pre-growth spurt, bad acne and some questionable fashion choices.
 I remember being in the mall when The Body Shop launched the hemp line because the branding and packaging.
 I was an early adopter to the line, starting with the Hemp Lip Protector and Hemp Hand Protector.
 The silver metallic tube with the green and black label and the cannabis sativa leaf on the front made me feel like a bit of a rebel.
 I still to this day use the Hemp Hand Protector, especially in the winter months when my hands easily become chapped and crack.
 The Hemp Hand Protector is really rich in texture without being greasy, and the natural scent is very mild.
 I hate when a hand cream is so artificially scented it competes, or worse yet clashes, with my cologne.

 Even better is that it truly lasts, I can put it on in the morning and even after the second time i’ve washed my hands, they’ve still retained moisture.
 I recently started using the Hard-Working Foot Protector in The Hemp Line and noticed that it helped to soften my callouses.
 It’s very rich in moisture, but I loved that my feet were not greasy after.
 I was able to put my shoes on almost immediately after putting the foot protector on and my feet were soft but not slippery.
+Hemp and CBD oil is great for the skin, although you may want to be careful when storing it since keeping CBD oil in the fridge makes it thick and hard to use.
 Now, 20 years later, the beauty industry is just starting to get into using hemp and CBD in their products.
 Many organizations have discovered how to sell cbd online and make impressive money from doing so.
-Perhaps this is due to the impending legalization of marijuana, or maybe it’s just time the industry decided to get out of the dark ages and take advantage of this miracle plant.
+Perhaps this is due to the impending legalization of marijuana, or maybe it’s just time the industry decided to get out of the dark ages and take advantage of this miracle plant in many innovative products such as cbd honey sticks.
 Either way and The Body Shop’s Iconic Hemp Line STILL? lives up to it’s cult status, and that’s not just blowing smoke.

 Make sure to follow along with on my Vancouver adventures via my Instagram account and my#DoTheDaniel adventures on the West Coast & around the world!